openmediavault/openmediavault-docs/features.rst

 Storage
 -------

 **S.M.A.R.T.:** Based on smartmontools [3]_, It can display advanced information of S.M.A.R.T values in the webUI.
-It can also schedule health tests as well as send notifications when smart attirbutes values change.
+It can also schedule health tests as well as send notifications when S.M.A.R.T. attributes values change.

 **RAID Management:** Based linux RAID [4]_, you can create arrays in different 6 different configurations.
 Levels available are linear, 0, 1, 10, 5 and 6.
 The array can have disks removed or expanded using the web interface.